Keyed bugle

-The keyed bugle (also Royal Kent bugle, or Kent bugle) is a wide conical bore brass instrument with tone holes operated by keys to alter the pitch and provide a full chromatic scale.
-It was developed from the bugle around 1800 and was popular in military bands in Europe and the United States in the early 19th century, and in Britain as late as the 1850s.
+The keyed bugle (also Royal Kent bugle, or Kent bugle) is a high-pitched brass instrument with a wide conical bore and tone holes operated by keys to alter the pitch and provide a full chromatic scale.
+It was developed from the bugle around the year 1800 and was popular in military bands in Europe and the United States in the early 19th century, and in Britain as late as the 1850s, by which time it had been superseded by the flugelhorn and cornet after the invention of valves.

 History

-The first known mention of a bugle with keys appears on 4 April 1800 in London's Morning Chronicle newspaper, in an advertisement for an instrument built by instrument maker George Astor.
+The first known mention of a bugle with keys appears on 4 April 1800 in London's Morning Chronicle newspaper, in an advertisement for an instrument built by the London instrument maker George Astor.

-However, not until 5 May 1810 was a patent on a five-keyed bugle granted to Yorkshireman Joseph Haliday, entitled "Halliday's [sic] Improvements in the Musical Instrument called the Bugle Horn."
+However, not until 5 May 1810 was a patent on a five-keyed bugle granted to Joseph Haliday of Yorkshire, entitled "Halliday's [sic] Improvements in the Musical Instrument called the Bugle Horn."
 Shortly thereafter, in 1811 the first known solos on the instrument were performed by trumpeter Henry Willman, brother of the clarinetist Thomas Lindsay Willman.
-Performances at the Theatre Royal, Dublin were announced with "Mr. H. WILLMAN will play a Concerto on that highly-improved Instrument, THE Patent Kent Bugle Horn, (INVENTED BY MR. JOSEPH HALLIDAY)".
+Performances at the Theatre Royal, Dublin were announced with "Mr. H. Willman will play a Concerto on that highly-improved Instrument, The Patent Kent Bugle Horn, (Invented by Mr. Joseph Halliday)".
 The first book on the instrument, which by then had six keys to enable more tones, was Introduction to the Art of Playing on the Royal Kent Bugle by Johann Bernhard Logier in 1813.

-While the 1911 Encyclopædia Britannica claims that Haliday called it the "Royal Kent Bugle" as a compliment to the duke of Kent, who was at the time commander-in-chief, and encouraged the introduction of the instrument into the regimental bands, this appears to be at least partly erroneous.
+While the 1911 Encyclopædia Britannica claims that Haliday called it the "Royal Kent Bugle" as a compliment to the Duke of Kent, who was at the time commander-in-chief, and encouraged the introduction of the instrument into the regimental bands, this appears to be at least partly erroneous.
 The duke was never commander-in-chief of any bands in Europe, and the dedication might have been made by Holden.
-A Royal Kent bugle in the key of C, stamped with Halliday’s name as inventor, and made by P. Turton, 5 Wormwood Gate, Dublin, was exhibited by Col. Shaw-Hellier at the Royal Military Exhibition in 1890.
-The instrument, made of copper, measures 17 in, and the total length of the tubing, including the mouthpiece, 50.5 in.
-The diameter at the mouthpiece is 0.5 in and at the bell 5.75 in.
+A Royal Kent bugle in the key of C, stamped with Halliday’s name as inventor, and made by Turton of Dublin, was exhibited at the Royal Military Exhibition in 1890.